catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Inside the ChartItem folder create a ChartItem.js file.

+- Go to ListOfChartsPage.js and make a named import of useRouter from "next/router".

+- Make a named import of useState from "react".

-- Go to ListOfChartsPage.js and make a default import to the ChartItem component from "../Component/ChartItem.js".
+- [ ] Make a default import to the ChartItem component from "../Component/ChartItem.js".

 - [ ] Make a named import of StyledTitle from "../Components/Title/Title.styled".